dinu1763/dinu1763/README.md

 - 🤔 &nbsp; Exploring new technologies and developing programming insights.
 - 🎓 &nbsp; Graduated in Computer Science & Engineering at BMS Institute of Technology and Management
-- 🔭 I have worked in Backend as Django Web Developer.
+- 🔭 I have worked on Python - Django as Backend Web Developer.
-- 🌱 I’m currently learning Full-Stack Web Development.
+- 🌱 I’m currently learning Full-Stack Web Development (MERN Technology).
 - 👯 I’m looking to collaborate with Fullstack Web Developers.
 - 🤔 I’m looking for help with Open source Contribution.
 - 💬 Ask me about Frontend and Backend Development.